Clinical massage for pain relief

 “The pain, to my astonishment, disappeared entirely.”

-Esther* had been suffering from back pain for over 20 years when she first made an appointment with massage therapist Naomi Johns at The Forge Clinic in October.
+Esther* had been suffering from back pain for over 20 years when she first made an appointment for massage therapy at The Forge Clinic.

 The pain Esther experienced was on the right side of her thoracic spine (upper back) between the inside of her shoulder blade and her ribs.
 “The pain was so intense in the afternoons that it felt as though I was being stabbed with a knife,” she explains.